-"Accountability and control help differentiate a 3PL from a 4PL," says Robert Daymon, vice president of operations at Penske Logistics.
+"Accountability and control help differentiate a 3PL from a 4PL," says Andy Moses, senior vice president of sales and solutions for Penske Logistics.
 "As a 4PL, we become a trusted advisor, and the customer becomes reliant on our data to drive them forward."

-When functioning as a 4PL, a logistics provider becomes a true partner with the customer, working to create a lean, cost-effective supply chain.
+When functioning as a 4PL, a logistics service provider becomes a true partner with the customer.
+They work to create a lean, cost-effective supply chain.
 "The 4PL is the big umbrella.
-Under the umbrella you have all of the supply chains – transportation, warehouses and anything that is moving,” Daymon says.
+Under the umbrella you have all of the supply chains – transportation, warehouses and anything that is moving," Moses says.
 "The 4PL manages the big umbrella.
 That brings more sense of control and ownership."

-A 4PL typically directs every moving part within the customer's supply chain and serves as a single point of contact for all parties involved, says Paul Skorupski, director of finance at Penske Logistics.
+A 4PL typically directs every moving part within the customer's supply chain and serves as a single point of contact for all parties involved, says Moses.
 An LLP's role typically includes managing and analyzing large amounts of data, overseeing transportation management, managing other 3PLs and transportation service providers, supervising warehouse operations, or operating any other portion of the supply chain.

 As an LLP, a 4PL uses its high level of visibility, real-time information, communication abilities and broad knowledge to align 3PLs, customers and service providers.
 A 4PL draws on the data it collects.
 In addition, it collects, stores and manages data from other supply chain partners.
 That visibility plays a key role in allowing the customer and 4PL to provide seamless supply chain services, improve customer service, manage exceptions, and remove costs and inefficiencies from the supply chain.

-Skorupski says transparency is key for 4PLs that may also function as a 3PL.
-He proactively works with customers to demonstrate the checks and balances Penske can put in place, such as creating confidentiality agreements that prohibit the sharing of information and data from the customer's other 3PLs and transportation providers.
+Transparency is key for 4PLs that may also function as a 3PL.
+They must proactively work with customers to demonstrate the checks and balances they put in place, such as creating confidentiality agreements that prohibit the sharing of information and data from the customer's other 3PLs and transportation providers.